CasperKristiansson/python-version-patch-pr/README.md

 Each template ships with a README snippet and status badge you can adapt when bootstrapping your own public showcase repository.

+### Offline mode

+Set `NO_NETWORK_FALLBACK=true` and supply snapshots so the action can run without hitting external endpoints:

+- `CPYTHON_TAGS_SNAPSHOT` – JSON array of CPython tag objects.
+- `PYTHON_ORG_HTML_SNAPSHOT` – Raw HTML or path to a saved python.org releases page.
+- `RUNNER_MANIFEST_SNAPSHOT` – JSON manifest compatible with `actions/python-versions`.

+Each variable accepts either the data directly or a path to a file containing the snapshot.
+When offline mode is enabled and a snapshot is missing, the run will fail fast with a clear message.

 ---

 ## Permissions